-It is the inmate's responsibility to check his cell immediately after being assigned there and report all damages to the Unit Officer or Correctional Counselor.
+It is the inmate's responsibility to check his cell immediately after being assigned there and report all damages to the Unit Officer or Unit Counselor within the first 24 hours.
+After such time, inmates will assume full responsibility for their cells and its condition.
+Cells will be ready for inspections from 7:30 a.m. until 4:00 p.m.
+Monday through Friday excluding holidays.
 An inmate may be held financially liable for any damage to his personal living area.
+See the Unit Rules Posted in your assigned housing unit for additional guidance and clarification on topics covered within this section.

 Each inmate is responsible for making his bed in accordance with posted regulations before work call (including weekends and holidays when he leaves the area).
 Each inmate is also responsible for sweeping and mopping his cell floor, removing trash, and ensuring it is clean and sanitary.
-Cardboard boxes and other paper containers are not permitted for storage due to their combustible nature.
+Cardboard boxes and other paper containers are not permitted for storage due to the combustible nature.
 Lockers must be neatly arranged inside and out, and all shelving must be neat and clean.
-Chairs are assigned to each cell, and will not be defaced or marked in any manner by the inmate.
+Chairs are assigned to each cell and will not be defaced or marked in any manner by the inmate.